shakes98/Disaster-Response-Pipelines/README.md

 ## Project Motivation
 For this project, I am going to use software engineering skills and data engineering skills, taught in the Udacity Data Science nanodegree, to analyze disaster data from Figure Eight.
 This data set contains real messages sent during disasters.

-Specifically, in this project I will clean this data (using an ETL pipeline) then create a machine learning pipeline to categorize these messages into 36 different disaster categorie, so that these messages could be sent to the appropriate disaster response agency.
+Specifically, in this project I will clean this data (using an ETL pipeline) then create a machine learning pipeline to categorize these messages into 36 different disaster categories, so that these messages could be sent to the appropriate disaster response agency.
 Using this, I will create a web app for an emergency worker to input a message and then get the classification of the message.

 ## File Descriptions